Ready to Change Your Life as an Adult with ADHD?

 - Optimize environments and career to align with gifts of creativity, intelligence, and energy

-Adult ADHD/ADD Medication:
+Adult ADHD Medication:

 Adult ADHD treatment involves a multi-prong approach.
 Counseling and medication together to help you control and manage your symptoms.
 Working with a medical doctor to manage your ADHD with medication can also be helpful.
 As therapists, we do not prescribe medication, but we can refer you to a psychiatrist (medical doctor) who does.
-Typically, a doctor just prescribes medication, but doesn’t provide ADD behavioral coaching, which is what a counselor or therapist provides.
+Typically, a doctor just prescribes medication, but doesn’t provide ADHD behavioral coaching, which is what a counselor or therapist provides.
 Talk with your counselor if you have questions or concerns about medication.
-There are several other ways to live with ADD without medication such as diet, nutritional supplements, exercise, a good-fit career, engaging in creative activities, and living a life based on your strengths.
+There are several other ways to live with ADHD without medication such as diet, nutritional supplements, exercise, a good-fit career, engaging in creative activities, and living a life based on your strengths.

-Counseling For ADHD / ADD
+Counseling & Coaching For ADHD

 Let us help you take steps to living a satisfying life with adult ADHD.
 Using the available adult ADHD treatment services that we offer can help you to manage the chaos and help bring you back to a productive life.